Saphereye/Pewmate/README.md

-# TextToSymbolConverter
+# PEWMATE
-A program that looks through entered text and replaces certain commands with mathematical symbols
+Program that looks through Entered text and replaces certain commands With MAthEmatical symbols

 Example: